Announcing a new commission by the Hyman Collection. Heather Agyepong's new series Wish You Were Here.

 Heather writes of this series:

 Wish you were here focuses on the work of Aida Overton Walker, the celebrated African American vaudeville performer who challenged the rigid and problematic narratives of black performers.
 She was known as the Queen of the Cake-Walk which was a dance craze that swept America & Europe in the early 1900s.
-The Cake-walk was originally performed by slaves who mocked and mimicked their slave masters and high society.
+The Cake-walk was originally performed by enslaved people who mocked and mimicked the slaveholders and high society.
 The dance involved couples in square formations, strutting, prancing and high kicking.
-It is unclear whether the slave masters understood the connotation but nevertheless enjoyed the performances so much that they held contests for the performers.
+It is unclear whether the slaveholders understood the connotation but nevertheless enjoyed the performances so much that they held contests for the performers.

 After emancipation, this dance grew in popularity.
 It continued to be performed in dance contests by African Americans to white audiences , with the best performers awarded cake.